-Each of the five national parks has at least one park information center.
+For Canadian Rockies park information, each of the five national parks has at least one visitor centre.
 These are the places to head for interpretive displays, all park-related information, trail reports, weather forecasts, and wilderness passes.
 Individual addresses and websites are listed in the relevant travel chapters.
-The national parks are managed by Parks Canada (www.pc.gc.ca).
-On the Alberta side of the Canadian Rockies, all other parks are managed by Tourism, Parks, and Recreation (www.albertaparks.ca).
-British Columbia’s provincial parks are managed by BC Parks (www.bcparks.ca).
+The national parks are managed by PARKS CANADA.
+On the Alberta side of the Canadian Rockies, all other parks are managed by ALBERTA PARKS.
+British Columbia’s provincial parks are managed by BC PARKS.

 Each town in the Canadian Rockies has a visitor centre, and most have a local tourism authority.
-For information on these specific destinations through the Canadian Rockies, click through the links on the right side of this page.
+For information on these specific destinations through the Canadian Rockies, click through these links:

-Unless you’re passing directly through, passes are required for entry into all five national parks covered in this book (entry to Kananaskis Country is free).
+Unless you’re passing directly through, passes are required for entry into all five national parks covered by this website.
 Monies collected from these passes go directly to Parks Canada for park maintenance and improvements.

 All prices quoted on this website are in Canadian dollars and cents unless otherwise noted.

-Canadian currency is based on dollars and cents, with 100 cents equal to one dollar.
-Coins come in denominations of 1, 5, 10, and 25 cents, and one and two dollars.
-The 11-sided, gold-colored, one-dollar coin is known as a “loonie” for the bird featured on it.
-The unique two-dollar coin is silver with a gold-colored insert.
-The most common notes are $5, $10, $20, and $50.
-A $100 bill does exist but is uncommon.
+CANADIAN CURRENCY is based on dollars and cents, with 100 cents equal to one dollar.
+Coins come in denominations of 5, 10, and 25 cents, and one and two dollars.
+The 11-sided, gold-coloured, one-dollar coin is known as a “loonie” for the bird featured on it.
+The unique two-dollar coin is silver with a gold-coloured insert.
+The most common notes are $5, $10, $20, $50, and $100.

 To enter Canada, a passport is required by citizens and permanent residents of the United States.
-At press time, the U.S. government was developing alternatives to the traditional passport.
 For further information, see the website travel.state.gov/travel.
-For current entry requirements to Canada, check the Citizenship and Immigration Canada website (www.cic.gc.ca).
+For current entry requirements to Canada, check with CITIZENSHIP AND IMMIGRATION CANADA.

-Canada officially adopted the metric system back in 1975, though you still hear grocers talking in ounces and pounds, golfers talking in yards, and sailors talking in nautical miles.
+Canada officially adopted the METRIC SYSTEM back in 1975, though you still hear grocers talking in ounces and pounds, golfers talking in yards, and sailors talking in nautical miles.
 Metric is the primary unit used in this book, but we’ve added imperial conversions for readers from the United States, Liberia, and Myanmar, the only three countries that have not adopted the metric system.
-You can also refer to the metric conversion chart in the back of this book.
+You can also refer to the metric conversion chart at the back of this book.

-Alberta is in the mountain time zone, one hour later than Pacific standard time, two hours earlier than eastern standard time.
+Alberta is in the MOUNTAIN TIME ZONE, one hour later than Pacific standard time, and two hours earlier than the eastern standard time.
 The mountain time zone extends west into southern British Columbia, which includes Yoho and Kootenay National Parks as well as the towns of Golden and Radium Hot Springs.
-The rest of British Columbia, including Mount Robson Provincial Park, is in the Pacific time zone.
+The rest of British Columbia, including Mount Robson Provincial Park, is in the PACIFIC TIME ZONE.

 Daylight saving time is in effect from the second Sunday of March to the first Sunday in November.
 This corresponds with the United States (except Arizona) and all other Canadian provinces (except Saskatchewan).